ajodeh-juma/viclara/README.md

   --database                   [string]  Path to the kraken2 database name
 ```

+## Output

+All the output results will be written to the `results` directory if no `--outdir` is not used.
+Masked and non-masked consensus genomes will be located in `bcftools/consensus`

 See [usage docs](https://github.com/ajodeh-juma/viclara/usage) for all of the available options when running the pipeline.